HelloSelam/alx_html_css/css_advanced/README.md

 # SmileSchool – Advanced HTML & CSS

-This project is part of the ALX Software Engineering program and demonstrates advanced HTML and CSS skills by recreating a landing page based on a provided design.
+This project is part of the ALX Software Engineering program and demonstrates advanced HTML and CSS skills by recreating a responsive landing page based on a provided design.

 ## 📁 Project Directory